MrGrappleMan/aldehyde/repo-res/info/explanations.md

 And obviously, Steam needs the local binary to play games in the first place.

 Tauri is a Rust-based framework for building cross-platform desktop applications.
-It is a good alternative to CEF/Electron apps, but it is still in development.
-Both light on resources and energy, but not as mature as CEF/Electron apps.
+It is a good alternative to CEF/Electron apps, and light on resources and energy.

+## Handling rawhide repos

+Stable 'fedora' 'updates' 'updates-testing'
+Rawhide 'rawhide'

+You should either enable stable or the rawhide repos.
+Do not use them together.
+# Despite flags like, --skip-broken --skip-unavailable --allow-downgrade --allowerasing
+# it prevents package conflicts and allow dedicated version specific intent based management.
+# You might think that enabling both and setting Rawhide at a higher priority might let you use stable pkgs as fallbacks, but it leads to conflicts.
+# Even Rawhide itself is unrefined and may be the source of multiple conflicts.
+# We are already using Fedora, it is known for being bleeding edge while providing a ready to use base.
+# You usually don't need Rawhide unless you really are a contributor.
+# updates-testing is acceptable.